 Here, the white Knight has been blocked in by other white pieces.
 You can never land on or capture one of your own pieces, so the Knight will have to wait patiently until they move out of his way.

 Knights On The Rim Are Dim!

-We know that a Knight can move to eight different squares from the centre of the board, but if he sits on the edge, he loses half of his power.
-In the diagram below, you can see that the Knight in the centre of the board is controlling a total of 8 squares around it.
+We know that a Knight can move to eight different squares from the center of the board, but if he sits on the edge, he loses half of his power.
+In the diagram below, you can see that the Knight in the center of the board is controlling a total of 8 squares around it.

 On the other hand, the Knight on the side of the board can only make a total of 4 possible moves rather than his usual eight.
 Therefore he is half as powerful.
 This is why we say Knights on the rim are dim!
 The Knight in the corner is even much worse since he is only controlling two squares.

 - Remember your Knights have the special skill of jumping over other pieces